Profluent-AI/protein2pam/README.md

 # Protein2PAM

-This is the repository for Protein2PAM: a deep learning framework to predict the PAM specificity of CRISPR systems from Cas proteins developed by [Profluent](https://www.profluent.bio/).
+**Protein2PAM** is a deep learning framework to predict the PAM specificity of CRISPR systems from Cas proteins.

-The models and their applications are described in **Nayfach, S. et al.,** (2025). *Engineering of CRISPR-Cas PAM recognition using deep learning of vast evolutionary data.* bioRxiv. [https://doi.org/10.1101/2025.01.06.631536](https://doi.org/10.1101/2025.01.06.631536).
+Details about the models and their applications can be found in:

-Protein2PAM is available via our webserver at: https://protein2pam.profluent.bio.
+**Nayfach, S., Bhatnagar, A., Novichkov, A., et al.** (2025). *Engineering of CRISPR-Cas PAM recognition using deep learning of vast evolutionary data. bioRxiv*. [https://doi.org/10.1101/2025.01.06.631536](https://doi.org/10.1101/2025.01.06.631536).

-Code will be made available upon publication.
+Protein2PAM is accessible via our webserver at: https://protein2pam.profluent.bio.
+It was developed at [Profluent](https://www.profluent.bio/) and code will be made available upon publication.

 ## Models